John Birch Society: Origins

 The John Birch Society was established on December 9, 1958, in Indianapolis, Indiana, at the conclusion of a two-day session of a group of 12 people led by Robert W. Welch Jr. Welch was a retired candy manufacturer from Belmont, Massachusetts, who had been a state Republican Party official and had unsuccessfully run in its 1950 lieutenant governor primary.
-In 1954, Welch wrote the first book about John Birch (an Air Force intelligence officer and Baptist missionary), titled The Life of John Birch.
+In 1954, Welch wrote the first book about John Birch (an Army intelligence officer and Baptist missionary who was killed in a confrontation with Chinese Communist forces), titled The Life of John Birch.
 He organized an anti-Communist society to "promote less government, more responsibility, and a better world".
 He named his new organization in memory of Birch, saying that Birch was an unknown but dedicated anti-Communist, and the first American casualty of the Cold War.
 Welch alleged that a Communist conspiracy within the American government had suppressed the truth about Birch's killing.

 John Birch

-John Birch was an American Baptist who went to China as a missionary in 1940, when the Japanese invasion had created suffering and chaos during the Second Sino-Japanese War.
+John Birch was an American Baptist who went to China as a missionary in 1940 when the Japanese invasion had created suffering and chaos during the Second Sino-Japanese War.
 He was a U.S. military intelligence officer under Brigadier General Claire Lee Chennault in China.
-Chennault commanded the "Flying Tigers" and afterwards U.S. Army Air Forces units in China.
-In April 1942, Birch helped Lieutenant Colonel Doolittle and his flight crew, among other crews, a few days after they bailed out of their B-25 bomber over Japanese-held territory in China.
-Sixteen B-25s led by Doolittle bombed Tokyo ("Doolittle raid") off the Navy aircraft carrier USS Hornet during the United States' first attack on Japan.
+Chennault commanded the "Flying Tigers" and afterward U.S. Army Air Forces units in China.
+In April 1942, Birch helped Lieutenant Colonel Doolittle and his flight crew, among other crews, a few days after they bailed out of their B-25 bomber over Japanese-held territory in China during the "Doolittle raid".
 Beginning in July 1942, Birch, who spoke Chinese, became an Army intelligence officer.
 He operated alone or with Nationalist Chinese soldiers, and regularly risked his life in Japanese-held territory in China.
 His many activities included setting up Chinese agent and radio intelligence networks, and rescuing downed American pilots; he had two emergency aircraft runways built.
 Although he suffered from malaria, he refused furloughs.